La Villita Historic Arts Village: Here’s What You Should Know

 I'll go ahead and share my honest opinion, which is that the dining at La Villita Historic Village doesn't accurately reflect the amazing cuisine at some of the best San Antonio restaurants.
 However, these are historic places and sometimes it's fun to eat for the ambiance.

-If you're hoping to dine during your visit at La Villita, you have four options.
+If you're hoping to dine during your visit at La Villita, you have five options.

 La Villita Cafe